 What Are the Requirements to Become a Gym Teacher?

 Gym teachers, also called physical education teachers, provide students in kindergarten through 12th grade instruction in physical fitness, sports, and health.
 Requirements for becoming a gym teacher vary by state.
 This article discusses educational and professional requirements for becoming a gym teacher.
-Schools offering Athletic Coaching degrees can also be found in these popular choices.

 Becoming a Gym Teacher